-Objective 2.3: Operation and Maintenance of Facilities
+Objective 2.2: Operation and Maintenance of Facilities

-- Resources are balanced between facility RDD&D and user support; and a quality process is used to allocate facility time to both internal and external users; - Ensure efficient use of facilities/capabilities in support of RDD&D activities, utilizing effective use of tools such as the facility Customer Requirements Form, Integrated Strategic Operational Plan (ISOP), MFC Mission Outcome Table development, Long-Term Asset Management (LTAM) at ATR, and the 5-Year Investment Strategy at MFC); - Ensure efficient operation of nuclear facilities while optimizing availability and minimizing performance detractors such as unplanned outages and excessive deferred maintenance; - Ensure effective planning, consolidation and disposition of nuclear material across INL; and - Continue to develop research capabilities that have been identified as strategically important by INL.
+- Resources are balanced between facility RDD&D and user support; and a quality process is used to allocate facility time to both internal and external users: - Optimize facility availability in order to efficiently accomplish the DOE mission(s); coordinate with customers and facility users on program needs and facility availability. - Ensure efficient use of facilities/capabilities in support of RDD&D activities, utilizing effective use of tools such as the facility Customer Requirements Form, Integrated Strategic Operational Plan (ISOP), MFC Mission Outcome Table development, Long-Term Asset Management (LTAM) at ATR, and the 5-Year Investment Strategy at MFC); - Ensure efficient operation of nuclear facilities while optimizing availability and minimizing performance detractors such as unplanned outages and excessive deferred maintenance; - Ensure effective planning, consolidation and disposition of nuclear material across INL; and - Continue to develop research capabilities that have been identified as strategically important by INL.

-Notable Outcome(s) 2.3 Operation and Maintenance of Facilities:
+Notable Outcome 2.2: Operation and Maintenance of Facilities